ElektraInitiative/PermaplanT/doc/guidelines/frontend-ui-usability-guide.md

     In general, it is the preferred highlighting technique to use.
   - _Italic_ text adds minimal noise to the design, but lacks in recognizability.
   - <u>Underlining</u> adds most noise and compromises a text's legibility.
-    It should hardly ever be used.
+    It should not be used.

-- Colours: primary and secondary colours of the design's colour palette
+- Colors: primary and secondary colors of the design's color palette

 - Images: users generally remember images better than words